jbossorg/nx3-maven-central-deploy/README.md

 In both cases nx3-maven-central-deploy will use the dependency injection to add your capability to the process of validation or error reporting based on the parent class you extended.
 You do not need to worry about registering it or similar.
 An example plugins will be added later, so you would be able to easily extend the test/reporting contract with your own logic.

-If you need to read the configuration of other nx3-maven-central-deploy extension capabilities, you can use [org.jboss.nexus.MavenCentrayDeploy::findConfigurationForPlugin(configurationClass)](src/main/java/org/jboss/nexus/MavenCentralDeploy.java) method.
+If you need to read the configuration of other nx3-maven-central-deploy extension capabilities, you can use [org.jboss.nexus.MavenCentralDeploy::findConfigurationForPlugin(configurationClass)](src/main/java/org/jboss/nexus/MavenCentralDeploy.java) method.
 Based on configuration class it will try to find registered configuration of this type.

-You can manually register your own capability configurations using [org.jboss.nexus.MavenCentrayDeploy::registerConfiguration(MavenCentralDeployCapabilityConfigurationParent configuration) ](src/main/java/org/jboss/nexus/MavenCentralDeploy.java), but all check and report plugins register or unregister automatically when you activate/deactivate your capability.
+You can manually register your own capability configurations using [org.jboss.nexus.MavenCentralDeploy::registerConfiguration(MavenCentralDeployCapabilityConfigurationParent configuration) ](src/main/java/org/jboss/nexus/MavenCentralDeploy.java), but all check and report plugins register or unregister automatically when you activate/deactivate your capability.